-Here is where you choose the global settings in your scene.
-If the Analysis completed successfully a lot of these will be auto populated for you saving you the hassle of entering them manually.
-You can, however, change anything you want here.
-You do not have to follow the analysis recommendations.
+The render settings window is where you can input the global settings in your scene.
+If scene analysis completed successfully some fields will be auto populated.
+You can change any settings.
+Specifically if you are doing test renders, you do not have to follow the scene analysis recommendations.

 You will see the results of Scene Analysis.
 It will show all textures in your scene and display a status for each one.
 If you see one that has come up as “missing”, be sure to check your FTP and verify it has been uploaded.
 If it still has a missing state and is in your FTP Source folder, there may be paths in your scene that are not valid.
 (See help center ) for help in this situation.

 - Select the payment mode you wish to use.
 Depending on the customer there can be multiple options and not everyone will have the same items available.
-Since this is your first render select “Test Render – Free”
+If this is a test, select “Test Render – Free”

 - Enter the desired frame range.
 For test renders, this is limited to no more than 5 watermarked frames.
 The "by" value will skip frames.
 So if you choose a frame range of 1 – 10, with a "by" value of 2.
 It will render frames 1, 3, 5, 7, 9.
 The "batch" value groups frames together; this is a more advanced feature and is described in depth here: Batch Rendering.
 NOTE: If you're only rendering Frame 0, please enter "0".

 - Select the Camera in your scene to render from.

 - If your scene has layers, choose which layer(s) you wish to render.
 Again, test renders are limited to 5 frames.